JacobGriffin21/JacobGriffin21.github.io/README.md

 # JacobGriffin21.github.io

-### Introduction
+### Introduction/Prfoessional Assesment
-Hello, My name is Jacob Griffin and I have been in the Computer Sceince program for 2 years.
-Throughout this github pages you will be able to see how I have leveraged my skills to improve previous projects and bring them up to professional standards.
+Hello, My name is Jacob Griffin and I have been in the Computer Sceince program at SNHU for 2 years.
+Throughout this Capstone course, it has showed me the strides I have made in the CS career field, as well as my concentration in Software Engineering.
+When reviewing this github pages you see will various artifacts that I have enhanced and now meet professional standards.
+There are software programs here that have been converted to cloud databases from local databases that had no chance in becoming scalable and offering a professional source to an organizaiton until the enhancement was made, and you will also see legacy code that was completely overridden and transfrmed into a more robust and effeiceint programming language that not only benefited the consumers, but the future developers and maintainers of the software.

+Throughout this course and previous courses, I have not only improved as a programmer, but I have adopted the ability to communicate effectively with other team members, stakeholders, etc. I am able to fully and completely understand what the consumer is wanting/needing and values in the product they are investing in.
+With that, I can brief stakeholders on progress of their appilcation, future updates, areas that need improvement, etc, but I have the skills to do this effectively with not just stakeholders, but as well as team leads, other development teams, which aids in a colloborative and cohesive workplace.

 ### Enhancement 1:
 - Artifact
 - Changes